bgamari/ghc-wiki-import/records/overloaded-record-fields.md

 *Adam*: I don't think so.
 We will only solve a `HasField` constraint automatically in modules that have the field in scope, and thus we can retain the same abstraction rules as normal Haskell.
 This is just like `Coercible`.
 We don't really generate and export instances, rather there is special behaviour in the constraint solver.
-See [discussion on representation hiding](records/overloaded-record-fields/design#representation-hiding) (which needs to be updated to the latest design).
+See [discussion on representation hiding](records/overloaded-record-fields/magic-classes#representation-hiding) (now updated to the latest design).

 ## Code